anirbandas18/sharenow-coding-challenge/README.md

 ---
 ### FEATURES
-1. Search for a car by its VIN and receive the strategic polygon details that it is currently present at
+1. Search for a car by its VIN and get the strategic polygon details that it is currently mapped to
-1. Search for a strategic polygon by its id or name and receive all the cars that it contains
+2. Search for a strategic polygon by its id and get the list of cars that it currently contains
+3. Search for strategic polygons by a name apttern and collect all the cars that each matched strategic polygon contains

 ---
 ### PROJECT DESCRIPTION